yifei-yao/nbody/README.md

     cmake ..

     make

 To run

     ./nbody

+### Dependency
+Gnuplot is required at run time for plotting.

 ## Features
 * Supports a number of intergreation methods, including the Fourth Order-Runge Kutta Method (RK4), classic Euler, Ralston's fourth-order, and a generalized explicit RK solver with any butcher tableau